clux/facemaulers/npcs/irae.md

 She gives some to her servants as they help steer the demon lords.
 She stole the diamond from Luskan after the raid.

-## Motivation
-Restoring the legacy of the revenancer so the world can be restortored in the darkness of Kiaransalee.

-She wants revenge on the mages guild across the world for the punishment of the dark elves.
-Racial banishment because of one bad drow?

-Also bad blood for the entrapment of Kiaransalee to Lolth (hence destruction there - most of her followers not in Menzo anyway).

-She wants to complete the cycle.
-Tying up revenge debt once and for all (insanity).

-NB: "Revenge is about something that has already happened, and when you are trying to achieve vengeance, you are investing your everything into a venture that will lead you to no benefit at the end."

 ### Connection to party
 She had to bring Chronomancy into the world on Moonshae, and she had to sacrifice a large part of herself(?) to do so.
 Her tampering is part of the cause for the rift that is doomed to send Hanir to the past.

 She had to sacrifice her clerics in V'elddrinnsshar so her empire is weak?
 She had to sacrifice levels?
 Phylactery power?

 Weaknesses (beyond the phylactery).
 She is not high level right now?
 They can kill her if she attacks?
 Maybe Arklem attacks?
 Well, have to rewrite then...